 Richelle Gribble is multimedia artist based in Los Angeles.
 She is a recent graduate of the University of Southern California (USC) where she pursued a Bachelor of Fine Art degree with dual minors in Social Entrepreneurship and Marketing.
 She is interested in utilizing art, crowdsourcing initiatives, and interactive projects and events to inspire collaborative action.

 She grew up in Idyllwild, CA and attended Idyllwild Arts Academy (IAA), an international boarding high school, for visual arts.
-Upon graduation from IAA, she received the highest honor, The McNeil Award, granted to the graduating senior who exemplifies “personal maturity and responsibility, academic prowess, and artistic excellence.”
-She continues to be a strong leader in the art community at USC; she was selected to be a solo exhibitor for the Independent Student Exhibition at USC for two consecutive years and serves as the Event Coordinator of the university-wide student showcase festival Arts in the Park.
-Her artwork is the newest addition to the USC Art and Trojan Traditions collection and appears on permanent display in USC Bovard.
-She was a recent panelist for the USC Brain and Creativity Panel as well as presented her topic “What is our role within a Networked Society?” at the 2013 TEDxTrousdale event.
+At USC she was selected to be a solo exhibitor for the Independent Student Exhibition for three consecutive years.
+Her artwork is the newest addition to the USC Art and Trojan Traditions collection.
+She was a panelist at the USC Brain and Creativity Panel as well as presented her topic “What is our role within a Networked Society?” at the 2013 TEDxTrousdale event.